Frankcs96/Conway-s-Game-of-Life-with-UI/README.md

 ### Controls
 * Left click to draw
-* Left click to erase
+* Right click to erase
 * Space to pause/unpause

 have fun drawing your patterns!